OpenITI/bibliography/README.md

 ## STAR-like Assertions

-- the idea is from Tara Andrews: instead of traditional SPO model, we may benefit from using a "structured assertion record" (the proposed CDOC-CRM standard is too complex though for collecting data):
+- the idea is from Tara Andrews (<https://releven.univie.ac.at/>, ERC Consolidator Grant #101002357): instead of traditional SPO model, we may benefit from using a "structured assertion record" (the proposed CDOC-CRM standard is too complex though for collecting data):
 	- ASSERTION:
 		- SUBJECT
 		- PREDICATE